bg

 • Why are EOS transactions often described as 'free'?

-EOS transactions are considered 'feeless' because users don't pay a direct gas fee for each action.
+EOS transactions are considered 'feeless' because users do not pay a direct gas fee for each action.
 Instead, they stake EOS tokens to reserve a proportional share of the network's resources (CPU and NET).
-As long as their usage stays within their allocated resources, their transactions are processed without any additional cost, making it ideal for high-frequency applications.
+As long as their usage stays within their allocated resources, their transactions are processed without any additional cost, making the model ideal for high-frequency applications.

 • What is the EOS Network Foundation (ENF)?

-The EOS Network Foundation (ENF) is a community-run, non-profit organisation that was formed after the EOS community decided to take control of the network's future from its original creators, Block.one.
-Led by Yves La Rose, the ENF funds development, coordinates ecosystem growth, and effectively serves as the new steward of the EOS blockchain.
+The EOS Network Foundation is a community-run, non-profit organization formed after the EOS community decided to take control of the network's future from its original developer, Block.one.
+Led by Yves La Rose, the ENF funds development, coordinates ecosystem growth, and serves as the steward of the EOS blockchain.

 • What are the main criticisms of EOS?

-The primary criticism levelled at EOS is the potential for centralisation.
-Because only 21 active Block Producers validate transactions at any given time, critics argue the network is less decentralised and more susceptible to collusion or control by large token holders than networks with thousands of validators.
+The primary criticism of EOS is the potential for centralization.
+Because only 21 active Block Producers validate transactions at any given time, critics argue the network is less decentralized and more susceptible to collusion or control by large token holders than networks with thousands of validators.
 Its early history with Block.one also created significant reputational challenges.

 • Does EOS have its own version of the Ethereum Virtual Machine (EVM)?

 Yes.
-The EOS Network Foundation launched the EOS EVM, which is a highly performant and compatible emulation of the Ethereum Virtual Machine.
-This allows developers who build on Ethereum using the Solidity programming language to easily deploy their decentralised applications on the EOS network to take advantage of its speed and low costs.
+The EOS Network Foundation launched the EOS EVM, a highly performant and compatible emulation of the Ethereum Virtual Machine.
+This allows developers who build on Ethereum using the Solidity programming language to deploy their decentralized applications on the EOS network to take advantage of its speed and low costs.

 Our website uses cookies.
 Our Cookie Policy